-• A module configuration backup (Web Security Configuration or Email Security Configuration) saves all configuration information for the selected module.
+• A module configuration backup (for example, for a Web solution or Email solution) saves all configuration information for the selected module.
 This includes any client and policy data stored on the selected appliance.

-Note that Content Gateway backups are performed in Content Gateway Manager.
+If your subscription includes Web Security Gateway, backups of the Content Gateway module must be made in Content Gateway Manager.
 Backups must be performed manually; there is no scheduling facility.
 Backup types and backup status information are shown in the Perform Backup list.
 To start or schedule a backup, first select the backup type, and then click either Run Backup Now or Configure Backup Schedule (for information about scheduling backups, see Scheduling backups, page 45).